 Saying a hard "T" in the middle.

-In "deciding", the "t" between vowels sounds like a quick "d" — the tongue briefly taps the ridge behind the upper teeth. /t/ or /d/ becomes a quick tap [ɾ] — sounds like a soft D. The tongue briefly taps the ridge behind the upper teeth.
+In "deciding", the "d" between vowels sounds like a quick "d" — the tongue briefly taps the ridge behind the upper teeth. /t/ or /d/ becomes a quick tap [ɾ] — sounds like a soft D. The tongue briefly taps the ridge behind the upper teeth.

 Pronouncing the identical consonant twice.

-The "" shared between "" and "" is held once, slightly longer, and released once instead of stopping and starting twice.
+The "t" shared between "what" and "to" is held once, slightly longer, and released once instead of stopping and starting twice.
 Consonant is held slightly longer and released once (not said twice).

 Pronouncing every consonant in the cluster.

-The "" at the end of "" is dropped before the consonant starting "" — the surrounding consonants flow directly together — common in flowing natural speech; in careful or formal speech, the sound is often kept.
+The "t" at the end of "forecast" is dropped before the consonant starting "before" — the surrounding consonants flow directly together — common in flowing natural speech; in careful or formal speech, the sound is often kept.
 The /t/ or /d/ at the end is dropped — surrounding consonants flow directly.

 Pronouncing the function word too fully.

-"he" is a function word — in connected speech, the full vowel reduces to a quick "" sound and consonants may simplify.
+"he" is a function word — in connected speech, the full vowel reduces to a quick "hee" sound and consonants may simplify.
 Full vowel reduces to schwa /ə/ or other weak vowel.
 Consonants may simplify.